-Exam results will be published on Tuesday 6 August 2019, and if your results are not what you expected, don’t panic you still have options – and there are experts on hand to help you navigate the next part of your journey.
+Young people across Orkney will today (Tuesday 10 August) receive confirmation from SQA of the results they have achieved this year.
+If your results are not what you expected, don’t panic you still have options – and there are experts on hand to help you navigate the next part of your journey.

-From 8am on Tuesday 6 August, a dedicated Exam Results Helpline from Skills Development Scotland (SDS) will be running with Careers Advisers waiting to answer calls and offer advice, information and support to young people and their parents.
+From 8am on Tuesday 10 August, a dedicated Results Helpline from Skills Development Scotland (SDS) will run with Careers Advisers waiting to answer calls and offer advice, information and support to young people and their parents or carers.

 You can find further advice on My World of Work.